-After a flight is completed, you create a flight data record to store information on the flight's arrival and departure times, meter readings, personnel, aircraft status, and replenishments.
-Any discrepancies that are discovered during the flight are associated with the flight data record.
+After a flight is completed, you create a flight data record to store information on the flight's arrival and departure times, meter data, personnel, aircraft status, and replenishments.

 Only one flight data record can be active at a time.
-If an existing flight data record is active, you must change the status to closed before you can save a new flight data record.
+If an existing flight data record is active, you must change the status of the record to closed before you can save a new flight data record.

 - 1. In the Flight Log Book application, open the aircraft's flight log book. - 2.
-On the Flight Record tab, add a new row and specify the departure and arrival times. - 3.
-Add meter readings to record the flight hours. - 4.
-In the Flight Data section, specify the time that the aircraft is on-blocks and off-block, and specify the departure location. - 5.
-Indicate whether the flight is operated under the Extended-range Twin-engine Operational Performance Standards (ETOPS) regulations.
+On the Flight Record tab, update the meter data for the block hours, flight hours, flight cycles, and aircraft aging meters. - 3.
+In the Flight Data section, select New Row to create a new flight data record. - 4.
+In the flight data record, specify the departure and arrival information for the flight. - 5.
+Optional: Select the Intermediate Stop check box to indicate whether the flight includes an intermediate stop.
+If the flight includes an intermediate stop, specify the arrival time, depart time, on-blocks time, and off-blocks time for the intermediate stop. - 6.
+On the Flight Crew sub tab, specify the information for the flight crew. - 7.
+On the Replenishments sub tab, specify the information for fuel, oil, and any other replenishments that are used during the flight, such as oxygen or munitions.

-- 6. Optional: Specify whether a flight delay occurred.
-If a delay occurred, specify the duration of the delay, and a reason for the delay. - 7.
-Specify whether the flight includes an intermediate stop.
-If the flight includes an intermediate stop, specify the arrival time, depart time, on-blocks, and off-blocks for the intermediate stop. - 8.
-On the Personnel tab, specify the information for the flight crew. - 9.
-On the Replenishments tab, specify the information for fuel, oil, and any other necessary replenishments, such as oxygen or munitions. - 10.
-Save the flight data record.
+8. Save the flight data record.